ofeige/vagrant-centos-chef-lamp/chef/cookbooks/packagecloud/README.md

 `yum_globalconfig` resource to set a custom cachedir.
 If you do set a custom `cachedir`, you should make sure to setup packagecloud repos after that resource is set so that the GPG keys end up in the right place.

+## Changelog

+See CHANGELOG.md for more recent changes.

 ## Credits
 Computology, LLC.